Communist Labor Party of America: Dissolution through merger

 On April 18, 1920, Executive Secretary C. E. Ruthenberg exited the Communist Party of America and along with his factional supporters (such as Jay Lovestone and Isaac Edward Ferguson) constituted themselves as the "real" Communist Party of America with a view to merger with the Communist Labor Party of America.
 This organizational marriage took place at a secret Joint Unity Convention held at Bridgman, Michigan in August 1922.
 The resulting organization, also organized along underground lines to avoid arrest, was known as the United Communist Party of America (UCPA).

 The Communist International to which the UCPA and the CPA both pledged their allegiance sought to end duplication, competition and hostility between the two communist parties and insisted on a merger into a single organization.
-That was eventually effected in May 1921 at a secret gathering held at the Overlook Mountain House hotel, near Woodstock, New York.
+That was eventually brought about in May 1921 at a secret gathering held at the Overlook Mountain House hotel, near Woodstock, New York.
 The resulting unified group was also known as the Communist Party of America, which morphed into the Workers Party of America (December 1921) and changed its name in 1925 to Workers (Communist) Party and to Communist Party USA in 1929.

 Party press

-During the party's brief life, five English-language periodicals were affiliated with it, with some inherited from organizations that had merged into the party and some new.
+During the party's brief life, five English-language periodicals were affiliated with it, with some inherited from organizations that had merged into the party and some new: